Juneteenth Pride Learner Lab

 Photo courtesy of CPR News “Colorado’s ballroom scene is about fierce runway-style competitions and creating safe spaces”

+Engendering space: Ballroom culture and the spatial practice of possibility in Detroit by Dr. Marlon M. Bailey.
 This article examines the ways in which Black lesbian, gay, bisexual, and transgender (LGBT) members of the Ballroom community create black queer space to contend with their spatial exclusion from and marginalization within public and private space in urban Detroit, Michigan.

 Previous